 Özlem Simsek, managing director of recruitment specialist Robert Walters, explains:

 "The post-pandemic bounce back saw record numbers of employees leave their jobs in what was billed as 'The Great Resignation'.
 However, our research indicates the first signs of 'The Great Regret' - with 55% of professionals stating that they would like to return to their pre-Covid employer, a mere 18 months after leaving.

 Across 2021, we saw record pay rises offered to professionals, with promises of an uber flexible and hybrid culture.
-Come 2023, these pay rises now pale in comparison to the rising cost of living and inflation – with those new starters who were offered inflated salaries being much less likely to have received a pay increase early this year.
-It appears that workers are realizing that the grass may not have been greener after all."
+Come 2023, these pay rises now pale in comparison to the rising cost of living and inflation – with those new starters who were offered inflated salaries being much less likely to have received a pay increase early this year."

 Majority of those surveyed stay in some form of contact with a previous manager in one way or another, with 17% stating that this was for the primary purpose of keeping the door open for future job opportunities.
 11% said they have not yet contacted their previous employer regarding a possible return, but plan to do so this year.

 Boomerang employees also appear to be a positive phenomenon on the employer side.
 As many as 79% of surveyed business leaders claim to be open to the return of a valuable employee.
 15% remain cautious, while only 6% are not in favour.

 Özlem adds: "The tight labour market obviously plays an important role in this.
 Numerous vacancies are difficult to fill, so welcoming former employees who left on good terms back on board is definitely a good idea.
 After all, they are familiar with the way of working and the company culture and need less training time, which only speeds up and facilitates the onboarding process.
 Moreover, they are also more likely to be more closely involved and committed to the business, just because they returned completely at their own initiative."